pipelight/boulette/README.md

 ### Over ssh only

-Boulette confirmation prompt can be triggerd inside **ssh session only** thanks to the `--ssh-only` option.
+Boulette confirmation prompt can be triggered inside **ssh session only** thanks to the `--ssh-only` option.

 When aliasing a command `<cmd>` with `boulette <cmd>`, typing `<cmd>` will execute transparently in a local terminal, and will only raise a prompt when executed from inside an ssh session.